- Introducing Disruptive Innovation

 As always, stick to the golden rule, "No strategy remains good forever.
 No product stays relevant and popular forever."

-The only way to stay in the game is to improve and update your business with the latest innovation consistently.
+The only way to stay in the game is to improve and update your business with the latest and greatest, keeping innovation as a value core to your company.
 Keep listening to customers, keep looking for customer signals, and use the available information to deliver delightful customer experiences.